Hrithik Roshan: Personal life

 On 20 December 2000, Roshan married Sussanne Khan in a private ceremony in Bangalore.
 Despite their religious difference—Roshan is a Hindu and Khan is a Muslim—Roshan says that he equally valued her beliefs.
 The couple has two sons, Hrehaan (born in 2006) and Hridhaan (born in 2008).
-They separated in December 2013 and their divorce was finalised in November 2014.
+Roshan and Sussanne separated in December 2013 and their divorce was finalised in November 2014.
+Both maintained that they parted amicably.

-Roshan and Sussanne maintained that they parted amicably.
-In 2016, he filed a lawsuit against his Krrish 3 co-star Kangana Ranaut, accusing her of cyber stalking and harassment.
-Denying the charges, Ranaut filed a counter-charge against Roshan, claiming that his lawsuit was an attempt to cover up their affair.
+In 2016 Roshan had filed a lawsuit against Krrish 3 co-star Kangana Ranaut for cyber stalking and harassment.
+Denying the charges, Ranaut filed a counter-charge claiming that his lawsuit was an attempt to cover up an affair.
 Owing to a lack of evidence, the Mumbai Police closed the case later that year.
+As of 2022, Roshan is dating actress Saba Azad.

-Roshan considered quitting the film industry after two assailants fired bullets at his father in 2000.
-Later that December, he was involved in a controversy when Nepalese newspapers accused him of stating in a Star Plus interview that he hated Nepal and its people.
+Roshan had considered quitting the film industry after two assailants fired bullets at his father in 2000.
+Later that December, he was involved in a controversy when Nepalese newspapers and Jamim Shah's Channel Nepal accused him of stating in a Star Plus interview that he hated Nepal and its people.
 This led to protests in the country, a ban on screening of his films, and four people's deaths after street violence.
 Nepalese people threatened to "bury [him] alive" if he ever visited the country.
 Star Plus, for its part, stated that Roshan "did not touch upon Nepal."
 The violence calmed down after Roshan wrote a two-page rejoinder in which he denied having made any claim against the country.
 Nepali actress Manisha Koirala helped distribute it to newspapers and a local television station.

+In October 2025, amid rising misuse of public figures' voices and likenesses through AI and deepfakes, Roshan filed a plea in Delhi High Court requesting to protect his personality rights following similar actions by the Bachchans, Karan Johar, Kumar Sanu.